 An irrevocable trust is a trust whose trust agreement prohibits revocation or amendment.
 Transfers to irrevocable trusts are final conveyances, with some small exceptions.
 A trustmaker cannot change his mind about transfers he makes to an irrevocable trust.

 Some trusts are designed to be irrevocable from the beginning; others start out revocable and later become irrevocable.
 An example of a trust that starts out irrevocable is a trust set up to make gifts to the trustmaker’s children during the trustmaker’s lifetime.
 Assets transferred to an irrevocable children’s trust are the children’s property.
 The trustee, as a fiduciary, must use the principal assets and trust income for the children’s benefit and not for the direct benefit of the trustmaker.
 Of course, using the trust money for the children’s education, for example, usually indirectly benefits the trustmaker.

-Another example of a designed irrevocable trust is an “insurance trust.”
-There are tax benefits and asset protection benefits of holding life insurance in the name of an irrevocable trust.
-The death benefit of life insurance, the amount paid to your family members upon your death, is part of your taxable estate, except when the life insurance is owned by an irrevocable trust.
-The death benefits paid to family members is vulnerable to their creditors upon receipt, but the death benefit is protected from their creditors if the money is held inside an irrevocable insurance trust that the insured had established during his lifetime.
+Another example of a lifetime irrevocable trust in Florida is an “insurance trust.”
+There are tax benefits and asset protection benefits of owning life insurance in the name of an irrevocable trust.
+The death benefit of life insurance (the amount paid to family members upon the insured’s death) is part of the insured’s taxable estate, except when the life insurance is owned by an irrevocable trust.
+Death benefits paid to family members are vulnerable to their creditors upon receipt, but the death benefits are creditor-protected if the money is held inside a properly drafted irrevocable insurance trust.

 Last updated on January 12, 2022